 Using a silicone popsicle mold makes it easy to push the pops out of the molds once they're frozen.
 Just run the molds under warm water briefly to loosen them.
 Then you can unmold the popsicles and store them in the freezer in a reusable silicone bag.

 There are so many flavor variations you can make with this popsicle recipe by changing the type of fruit.
 It's a great way to use any seasonal produce.
 And you can always add a little orange juice or lemon juice for a hint of citrus.
-Or add some apple juice for extra sweetness.
+Or add some white grape or apple juice to taste for extra sweetness.